Black-hole mergers in disklike environments could explain the observed $q$-$\chi_\mathrm{eff}$ correlation: A simple model

 For the disk component undergoing hierarchical mergers, we sample the 1g BH masses according to $p(m) \propto m^{\gamma}$, and the spin magnitudes uniformly in the same intervals considered above.
 We explore two possible values of $\gamma$: $\gamma= -2.3$, motivated by the Kroupa initial mass function~\cite{2001MNRAS.322..231K}, and $\gamma=-1$, motivated by studies showing that disk dynamics may harden the BH mass spectrum~\cite{2019ApJ...876..122Y}.

 The details of the $N$g+$1$g merger series formed in migration traps depend on the host properties, including AGN lifetime, accretion efficiency, and disk viscosity.
 For our simple model, we assume that each BH seed accretes 1g objects up to a maximum generation $N=N_{\rm max}$.
-Inspired by Ref.~\cite{2019PhRvL.123r1101Y}, we sample $N_{\rm max}$ from a Poisson distribution with mean $\lambda$: in practice, we are encapsulating the numerous properties of the host in a single parameter $\lambda$ which controls the relative importance of hierarchical mergers, and thus their impact on the $q-\chi_{\rm eff}$ correlation.
+Inspired by Ref.~\cite{2019PhRvL.123r1101Y}, we sample $N_{\rm max}$ from a Poisson distribution with mean $\lambda$: in practice, we are encapsulating the numerous properties of the host in a single parameter $\lambda$ which controls the relative importance of hierarchical mergers, and thus their impact on the $q-\chi_{\rm eff}$ correlation. {For simplicity, we also neglect the role of gas accretion on the evolution of BH masses and spins.}

 Our disk-like environments are defined by a preferential direction $\boldsymbol{L}_{\rm disk}$, which models the global orbital angular momentum of the disk.
 For each $N$g+$1$g merger chain, we assume that the angle $\theta_{L}$ between the angular momentum of the merging binaries $\boldsymbol{L}$ and that of the disk $\boldsymbol{L}_{\rm disk}$ is distributed uniformly in cosine and bounded from above, i.e. $\theta_{L} \leq \theta_{\rm max}$.
 This is a crucial parameter of our model, as this angle controls the degree of symmetry of the environment.
 An axisymmetric host with coaligned binaries (red distribution in Fig.~\ref{fig:multiple_scatter}) corresponds to $\theta_{\rm max} = 0$, while a cluster-like environment with isotropic spin directions (blue distribution in Fig.~\ref{fig:multiple_scatter}) corresponds to tilt angles distributed uniformly in cosine up to $\theta_{\rm max}= \pi$.